From Pixels to Torques with Linear Feedback: Experimental Results

 \subsection{Hardware Setup}

 We develop a physical cartpole system, shown in Fig.~\ref{fig:pixelol_hardware_setup}, to evaluate the efficacy of the pixel-based linear output-feedback policy on real-world hardware.
 The cartpole itself consists of a single brushless motor, a cart that rides along an aluminum track, and a pole laser cut from white acrylic.
-A black background is added to aid in image segmentation, and reflective components are also covered with a black cloth during runtime.
+A black background is added to aid image contrast, and reflective components are also covered with a black cloth during runtime.
 Opposing the cartpole is a Jetson Nano and Arducam OV2311 camera mounted on a tripod.
-The camera has a global shutter to avoid rolling shutter distortion.
+The camera has a global shutter to avoid rolling-shutter distortion.
 The Jetson Nano acts as the main computer to perform online tasks, which consists of basic image processing (Gaussian blurring and Otsu thresholding) before executing the pixel-based linear output-feedback policy for state estimation and control.
 The system then sends control inputs to the motor at 60 Hz to match the frame rate of the camera.
-Image capture and processing is performed with OpenCV.
+Image capture and processing is performed with OpenCV at an image resolution of $115\times140$ pixels.
+The pixels-to-torques student policy is trained with only 20 stabilizing demonstrations on the hardware, each with 150 samples over 2.5 seconds.
+The learning process is performed on a separate computer equipped with a 64-core AMD Threadripper CPU and 64GB of RAM, resulting in a solve time of about 4 minutes and 25 seconds.